neebs12/circle-ci-custom-insights/README.md

 # CircleCI Insights

-A tool for analyzing CircleCI pipeline timeouts through an ETL (Extract, Transform, Load) process, helping you understand and optimize your CI/CD pipeline performance.
+A tool for analyzing CircleCI pipeline timeouts.

 ## Setup